 I get confused on thinking how did the queen and princesses manage to live inside the great walls without being in touch with the outer world.
 Most of their life was limited inside the great walls and luxury.
-Like answer to my thoughts my guide said: “On those days queen couldn’t go out to play so her maids made garden for her to enjoy; she didn’t have malls to go shopping, so weavers and jewellery makers made the finest jewels and dresses for queen; she didn’t have theatres to watch films, so music concerts, dance programs and puppetry shows were arranged for her”.
+As an answer to my thoughts my guide said: “On those days queen couldn’t go out to play so her maids made garden for her to enjoy; she didn’t have malls to go shopping, so weavers and jewellery makers made the finest jewels and dresses for queen; she didn’t have theatres to watch films, so music concerts, dance programs and puppetry shows were arranged for her”.
 How thoughtful?

 Listening to the history of our nation made hairs on my hands to dance while walking on the long corridors with large portraits of rulers hanged against the walls decorated with vegetable colours.
 The stairs were sloped to make the walk easy for the queen with the heavily embroidered dress.
 I felt elated at the thought of walking on the same corridors once used by the warrior kings who have ruled India.